Do you have a teenager who has all the answers? A lot of dads know what that’s like.

 And third, for us dads it comes back to self-control.
-I know how it is when kids are being disrespectful or outright rebellious.
-When we’re challenged like that, often it feels natural to strike back, exert our authority and “show ‘em who’s boss.”
+When kids are being disrespectful or outright rebellious, and when we feel challenged, often it seems natural to strike back, exert our authority and “show ‘em who’s boss.”

 Here’s something that’s important to remember: we can’t always control what our kids do, especially with teenagers, but we can determine our response and our attitude.
 It will be much better for everyone involved if we can stay under control—show empathy instead of anger, and maybe smile—even as we’re taking away a privilege or carrying out a consequence because of something he’s done.